Leslie Morrell

-He helped launch Oaklee Housing Trust, now re-named Oaklee Housing, in the Republic of Ireland with funds from Oaklee, later being elected to its Board where he served until 2018 when tenure ended under the Rules.
+He helped launch Oaklee Housing Trust, now re-named Oaklee Housing, in the Republic of Ireland with funds from Oaklee, later being elected to its board where he served until 2018 when tenure ended under the Rules.

 He founded and chaired the Virus-tested Seed Potato Growers Association, formed from those who produced the basic healthy seed for the industry in NI., and was a founder member of the NI Institute of Agricultural Science.
-Before his election to the Assembly, he was an active member of the Ulster Farmers Union, became Chair of its Potato Committee, on the Executive, and was appointed to the NI Agricultural Council, which elected him as Chairman for several years until it was superseded÷ by the NI Assembly in 1973.
-In 1982, during Direct Rule, he was invited to Chair the NI Water Council, a post he held for 10 years, receiving the OBE in 1986 for his services to Water.
+Before his election to the assembly, he was an active member of the Ulster Farmers Union, became chair of its Potato Committee, on the Executive, and was appointed to the NI Agricultural Council, which elected him as chairman for several years until it was superseded by the NI Assembly in 1973.
+In 1982, during Direct Rule, he was invited to chair the NI Water Council, a post he held for 10 years, being appointed an OBE in 1986 for his services to water.